REGISTRATION OPENS MARCH 1, 2014 at 7AM MST on Ultrasignup

 The Javelina Jundred is comprised of six and a half loops on the rolling single track and jeep track of the 15.4 mile Pemberton Trail.
 The race begins in the clockwise direction and alternates each loop (washing machine style).
 Each loop climbs from Javelina Jeadquarters at 1800 feet to a high point of 2400 feet near the foothills of the McDowell Mountains.
 The course has been unchanged since race inception in 2003.
-A new section of the Pemberton Trail is slated to be built in 2013 that will turn the section in between Jackass Junction and Rattlesnake Ranch off the jeep road and on new single track trail.
-We are considering using this new trail (once it is built) for the 2013 edition of the Javelina Jundred.
-Distance is expected not to change.
+A new section of the Pemberton Trail has been built in 2013 that has turned the section in between Jackass Junction and Rattlesnake Ranch off the jeep road into new single track trail.

 Forecast for Fountain Hills, AZ